-- 19. When a country faces the Dutch disease, there are two values and corresponding equilibriums for the exchange rate: the current equilibrium, which is the exchange rate that balances intertemporally the country's current account, - 10.
-Public savings equal total revenue less consumption or current expenditures including interest on the public debt.

-- and the industrial equilibrium, the exchange rate that makes competitive the business enterprises utilizing state-of-the-art technology. - 20.
-The Dutch disease is the permanent overvaluation of the exchange rate caused by the fact that the country has abundant and cheap natural resources, which benefit from Ricardian rents, and so may be exported with a satisfactory profit at an exchange rate floating around the current equilibrium, which makes the non-commodity tradable industries non-competitive because they require that the exchange rate floats around the industrial equilibrium to be competitive. - 21.
-Another way of defining the Dutch disease is to say that it is a long-term competitive disadvantage for the non-commodity tradable industries of a country that results from the fact that the technically competitive business enterprises are not economically competitive, because the former are profitable with a more appreciated exchange rate than that required by the latter, which benefit from Ricardian rents. - 22.
-When the country does not face Dutch disease, the current and the industrial equilibriums are the same; in other words, there is only one value, around which floats the exchange rate price. - 23.
+- 19. When the country faces the Dutch disease, there are two values and corresponding equilibriums for the exchange rate: the current equilibrium, which is the exchange rate that balances intertemporally the country's current account, and the industrial equilibrium, the exchange rate that makes competitive the business enterprises utilizing technology in the world state of the art. - 20.
+The Dutch disease is the permanent overvaluation of the exchange rate caused by the fact that the country has abundant and cheap natural resources, which benefit from Ricardian rents, and, so, may be exported with a satisfactory profit at an exchange rate floating around the current equilibrium, what makes the non-commodity tradable industries non-competitive because they require that the exchange rate floats around the industrial equilibrium to be competitive. - 21.
+Another way of defining the Dutch disease is to say that it is a long-term competitive disadvantage for the non-commodity tradable industries of a country that results from the fact that the technically competitive business enterprises are not economically competitive, because the former are profitable with a more appreciated exchange rate than the one required by the later, which benefit from Ricardian rents. - 22.
+When the country does not face Dutch disease, the current and the industrial equilibriums are the same, or, in other words, there is only one when value, around which floats the exchange rate price. - 23.
 When there is Dutch disease, the exchange rate price floats around the current equilibrium, which is dominant because it is lower (more appreciated) than the industrial equilibrium. - 24.
-The distance between the industrial and the current equilibrium indicates the severity of the Dutch disease. - 25.
-The current equilibrium (i) depends on the international price of commodities, so when the price increases, the current equilibrium increases, making the Dutch disease less severe; (ii) depends on the export tax that the country uses to neutralize the Dutch disease; and (iii) depends, on the domestic side, on the tariffs on imports. - 26.
+The distance between the industrial and the current equilibrium gives the severity of the Dutch disease. - 25.
+The current equilibrium (1) depends on the international price of the commodities in an inverse way; when the prices increase, the current equilibrium increases and, so, the price of the exchange rate increases (making the Dutch disease less severe), (2) depends on the export tax that the country uses to neutralize the Dutch disease, and (3) depends, on the domestic side, on the tariffs on imports. - 26.
 The industrial equilibrium depends on the value of the exchange rate relative to the manufacturing or non-commodity tradable industries, which depend on the comparative unit labor cost of the country in relation to its main trade competitors.